 Lloyd Alexander’s The Four Donkeys: A “Timeless” New Tale Created from Two Fables

-Lloyd Alexander’s first picture book The Four Donkeys appeared in 1972 and has not attracted much attention, which has also been the case for his excellent romances written after The Prydain Chronicles (1964-1968).
-Close study of world literature’s traditional tales frequently inspired the plots he invented, like this one combining two well–known fables to show why people with common interests are better served by cooperation than independence.
-The Four Donkeys is also a good example of his remarkable ability to compose prose in short, easy sentences with the verbs and dialogue moving the plot smoothly on the page.
+Lloyd Alexander’s first picture book The Four Donkeys appeared in 1972 and has not attracted much attention, as in also the case his many excellent romances written after The Prydain Chronicles (1964-1968).
+It was his practice to closely study world literature’s traditional tales seeking inspiration for new works.
+In The Four Donkeys, he combined two well-known fables to create another showing why people with common interests are better served by cooperating than going their own ways.
+The Four Donkeys is also a good example of Alexander’s remarkable ability to compose prose in short, easy sentences which rely on the verbs and the verbs and dialogue to move along the plot smoothly.

 The next part of the story is Alexander’s diverting reimagining of the Aesopian fable “The Miller [or old man], his Son, and the Ass.”
 Although they hurry to get an early start, there are unanticipated delays.
 The shoemaker was going to catch the worm, but stopping for a nap set him back for at least an hour or two.
 The baker must have the tailor repair his coat before the wagon can be loaded.
 The tailor leaves ahead of him, but before he gets very far, his new shoes cripple him with blisters.
 The tailor and shoemaker are obliged to beg the baker for a ride and pay for the privilege of crowding into the wagon filled to bursting.